 This award-winning short documentary is as real as they get.
 It tells the life and death decisions for families of patients on the verge of death.
-Being a documentary it successfully projects emotions of vulnerability, indecisiveness and the pain of letting go of their loved ones.
-We witness the inner conflicts of doctors, nurses and support staff, the execution of right to die in a dignified manner for terminally ill people in various forms and the heartbreaking realities the families face during those times.
+Being a documentary it successfully projects emotions of vulnerability, indecisiveness, and the pain of letting go of their loved ones.
+We witness the inner conflicts of doctors, nurses, and support staff, the execution of the right to die in a dignified manner for terminally ill people in various forms, and the heartbreaking realities the families face during those times.

 Read More: Best Sad Movies on Netflix